Get moving together for your mental health

 Children and youth who are physically active enjoy a mood and energy boost, and often sleep better.

-Whether it’s tossing the ball around or going for a brisk walk in the park, getting physical allows children to think more clearly, release stress, channel their energy and improve school performance.
+Whether it’s tossing the ball around or going for a brisk walk in the park, being active allows children to think more clearly, release stress, channel their energy and improve school performance.

-Here you’ll find great ideas to integrate physical activity into the family routine.
-And to shape a healthy attitude toward moving that you can build on together.
+Here you’ll find great ideas to keep the family moving and add physical activity into your routine.
+And how to shape a healthy attitude toward moving that you can build on together.

 You’ll also find ways to overcome barriers to getting active, such as supporting children and youth in trying new things or participating in group activities.